IgorMacieira/IgorMacieira/README.md

 - 👋 Hi, I’m @IgorMacieira
-- 👀 I’m interested in
+- 👀 I’m interested in:games
 - 🌱 I’m currently learning:React e node js
 - 💞️ I am willing to help in:Multiple projects
 - 📫 How to reach me: don't
 - 😄 Pronouns: he/his ele/dele
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I'm horrible with names

 <!---
 IgorMacieira/IgorMacieira is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.